 Know the Facts

-In Key West, there has never been a fatal shark attack.
-And there’s only been one incident reported in the record books since the 1800s.
-And for those who like statistics, you’re 45,000 times more likely to die from a car accident than from a shark attack.
+In Key West, there has never been a fatal shark attack, and there’s only been one incident reported in the record books since the 1800s.
+For those who like statistics, you’re 45,000 times more likely to die from a car accident than from a shark attack.

 Please contact us for additional information regarding shark tours for the Key West Aquarium.